ddaws/maker-monitor/README.md

 ## Developing

 This project uses Docker, Kubernetes, and [Tilt](https://tilt.dev/) to try and get local development as close to the deployment as possible.
 Please make sure you have these tools installed before moving forward.
-Once you're setup run:
+Once you're setup we can start by creating the Kubernetes resources we only need once

 ```
 # Create a namespace to operate in